gamesbook/pyprototypr/docs/terminology.md

 Properties that use direction include:

-* **direction** - can be any primary compass direction; used to show the travel route when moving through various types of layouts
+* **direction** - can be any primary compass direction; used to show the travel route when moving through various types of layouts e.g. `RectangularLayout`
 * **edges** - can be any primary compass direction; used to indicate the sides of a `Square` or `Rectangle`
 * **facing** - can be any primary compass direction; used to show orientation